-- Provider Self-Assessment Tool to be completed and submitted to CDA by all CBAS providers at the time of the CBAS provider's application for certification renewal; - 2.
-Process for review of the Provider Self-Assessment Tool by the CDA survey team during the in-house "desk review" prior to the CDA onsite survey visit; - 3.
+- Provider Self-Assessment Tool to be completed and submitted to CDA by all CBAS providers at the time of the CBAS provider's application for certification renewal; - Process for review of the Provider Self-Assessment Tool by the CDA survey team during the in-house "desk review" prior to the CDA onsite survey visit; - 3.
 Participant Setting Assessment Tool to be used by CDA survey staff in a face-to- face interview with CBAS participants during the onsite survey and evaluated as part of the survey validation process; - 4.
-Validation processes for HCB Settings compliance incorporated into the onsite survey instrument and process currently used by CDA survey staff, including participant interviews, CBAS center staff interviews, observations, and review of specific health and administrative records.
+Provider Self-Assessment Validation Tool to be used by CDA survey staff to document the validation processes for HCB Settings compliance incorporated into the onsite survey instrument and process currently used by CDA survey staff, including participant interviews, CBAS center staff interviews, observations, and review of specific health and administrative records.